contagon/handbook/handbook/33-records-and-reports.md

 Children with divorced parents often attend Church meetings in both parents’ wards.
 While only one unit may keep and update a child’s official membership record, an out-of-unit member record may be created in the other ward he or she attends.
 This record is created using Leader and Clerk Resources.
 It allows the child’s name and contact information to be included on ward lists and class rolls.

-Children with an out-of-unit member record may receive a calling in that unit.
+Youth with an out-of-unit member record may receive a calling in that unit.
 This can help ensure that they are included and can fully participate wherever they attend.

 ### 33.6.15 Records with Annotations